 This course examines two very important energy storage applications for the future: grid scale electricity and batteries.
 Learn about the chemistry and materials science behind these solutions, as well as the economics that influence their development.

-This course assumes you have a college level understanding of chemistry and engineering.
-For those without a chemistry or engineering background it is highly suggested to review the 101 guide in the course overview first.
+For those without a chemistry or engineering background it is highly suggested to begin with the 101 guide in the course overview.

 You Will Learn